cyclopcam/cyclops/readme.md

 * Install nvm
 * Use `nvm install v18.2.0` (The version is possibly not important, but this is the exact version I used when creating this document)
 * In `www`, do `npm install`
-* First run of `go run cyclops.go` takes a few minutes on RPi4, mostly due to single-threaded build of `github.com/mattn/go-sqlite3`
+* First run of `go run cmd/cyclops/cyclops.go` takes a few minutes on RPi4, mostly due to single-threaded build of `github.com/mattn/go-sqlite3`

 Once setup, you should be able to run the server and the interface:
-* `go run cyclops.go`
+* `go run cmd/cyclops/cyclops.go`
 * `npm run dev -- --host` (from the `www` directory).
 The `-- --host` allows you to connect from external devices.

 ### Seeking through videos